-The GPU version for the NVIDIA CUDA platform is fully incorporated into the main source code.
+Works on NVIDIA and AMD GPUs.
 Commonly used functionalities for solid-state and molecular systems using B-spline single-particle orbitals are supported.
 Use of Gaussian basis sets, three-body Jastrow functions, and many observables are not yet supported.
 A detailed description of the GPU implementation can be found in [[EKCS12]].

-The current GPU implementation assumes one MPI process per GPU.
-To use nodes with multiple GPUs, use multiple MPI processes per node.
 Vectorization is achieved over walkers, that is, all walkers are propagated in parallel.
 In each GPU kernel, loops over electrons, atomic cores, or orbitals are further vectorized to exploit an additional level of parallelism and to allow coalesced memory access.

-4.7.1 Performance considerations
+4.7.3 Performance considerations